natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 # Configuring Arch Linux on Thinkpad X1 Carbon Gen7

 For installation notes check installation guide e.g. on [X1C6](https://github.com/ejmg/an-idiots-guide-to-installing-arch-on-a-lenovo-carbon-x1-gen-6).
-These notes focus on configuring the OS to work with X1C7 and assume that you have already succesfully installed the basic Arch Linux distribution.
+These notes focus on configuring the OS to work with X1C7 and assume that you have already successfully installed the basic Arch Linux distribution.

-I also assume that you are like me and know something about programming but not too much about Linux.
-Therefore, I've written many commands and their explanation explicitly but have not elaborated much on code snippets (like bash scripts etc).

-Finally, as per unwritten Arch linux community rules apparently these tips/guides should not exists in the first place so do not read this.
+Finally, as per unwritten Arch Linux community rules apparently these tips/guides should not exists in the first place so do not read this.
 These are my own personal notes.

 ## basic commands needed

 There are few stuff that gets done repeatedly in Arch.
 I write these down as a reference.

 ### systemctl